 Martin attended the University of British Columbia where he majored in both psychology and philosophy.
-In 2014 he received his Juris Doctor from the Schulich School of Law at Dalhousie University in Halifax, Nova Scotia.
+In his time at UBC, he focused his studies on cross-cultural psychology and the social psychology of moral decision-making.

-After working as a research assistant with Dalhousie’s Health Law Institute, Martin joined the in-house legal team at Canada’s largest mental health and addiction teaching hospital, the Centre for Addiction and Mental Health in Toronto, as a student-at-law.
+After graduation from Dalhousie, Martin first worked as a research assistant with Dalhousie’s Health Law Institute, after which, he joined the in-house legal team at Canada’s largest mental health and addiction teaching hospital, the Centre for Addiction and Mental Health (“CAMH”) in Toronto, as a student-at-law.